 The Type of Shooting You Plan to Do

-Having a good idea of what kind of shooting you want to do will go a long way toward helping you figure out which camera is best for you.
-Are you looking for a camera you can throw in your pocket or a small purse when you’re out on the town?
+Have a good idea of what kind of shooting you want to do.
+This will go a long way toward helping you figure out which camera is best.
+Are you looking for a camera you can throw in your pocket?
 You’re going to want something very small.
-Do you want to use your camera to take photos of subjects that are far away?
-You want something that can zoom well.
-Are you looking for something that takes professional quality photos?
-You want to make sure your camera can do it.
+Do you want to use your camera to take photos of far-away subjects?
+You want something with mega-zoom.
+Are you looking for something that takes professional-quality photos?
+Make sure your camera can shoot RAW and manually!

 Size and Portability